MikeAvgeros/fitz-composer/README.md

     -   I originally created a 16-column grid, which works similar to bootstrap but since the project is simple without too many elements, I decided to use the grid-template-areas attribute which is based on my wireframes.
     -   The Work and Services pages fully take advantage of grid's autofit functionality.

+# Features

+-   Responsive on all device sizes
+-   Interactive elements

 # Technologies Used

 ## Languages